Peter Williams (motorcyclist): Tom Arter collaboration

-His best Grand Prix season was in 1967 when he finished in fourth place in the 500cc world championship on a Matchless G50 motorcycle.
-In early 1967, Williams marketed an engineering solution to enable a proprietary disc brake assembly produced and merchandised by Rickman Motorcycles to be fitted to Manx Norton and AJS 7R/Matchless G50 racing machines.
+In early 1967, Williams marketed an engineering solution to enable a proprietary disc brake assembly produced and merchandised by Rickman Motorcycles to be fitted to Norton Manx and AJS 7R/Matchless G50 racing machines.
+Also in 1967, Williams and Arter began work on a motorcycle to replace their Matchless G50 using a prototype, twin-cylinder 500 cc Weslake engine, a project that would be abandoned due to financial constraints.